 As temperatures begin to soar, many families will take part in a variety of outdoor activities like swimming, boating and hiking.
 If you plan on spending more than 10 minutes in the sun, it is recommended that you apply sunscreen to protect your skin from harmful ultraviolet (UV) radiation.

 While making your summer plans, be sure to include a sunscreen that not only fits your lifestyle but also protects your skin from the damaging effects of the sun.

-Differentiating between the effectiveness of sun protection factor, also known as SPF, determines the amount of time the sunscreen has to prevent UVB from damaging the skin.
+An important component in deciding which sunscreen to use is the sun protection factor, or SPF.
+This number identifies the amount of time the sunscreen can prevent UVB from damaging the skin.

 “I recommend a sunscreen with SPF 30 for the sun-exposed areas of the body, especially the neck, face and ears,” Gimbel said.

 However, the higher the SPF doesn’t necessarily mean more protection.

 “An SPF 15 blocks 93 percent of the harmful UVB radiation while an SPF 30 blocks 97 percent, Gimbel added.
 “The added benefit of SPF 30 to SPF 50 is only 1 percent.”

 Sunscreens come in a variety of sprays and lotions that are water resistant, kid-friendly and formulated for dry or sensitive skin.
 Experts suggest using caution when applying sunscreen on children—especially infants, who should wear sunscreen after the age of 6 months.

 “Spray sunscreen on your hands first before rubbing on children to avoid the eyes and mouth,” Gimbel said.

 Knowing when to reapply